• Skip to main content

 ]

-* Fires immediately after the site container opening markup, beforegenesis_header
+* Fires immediately after the site container opening markup, before genesis_header action hook.

 *